-District assessment coordinators must ensure that all school administrators, school assessment coordinators, technology coordinators, test administrators, and proctors receive adequate training prior to this administration, and that all personnel sign and return a 2017-2018 Test Administration and Security Agreement stating that they have read and agree to abide by all test administration and test security policies and procedures.
+District assessment coordinators must ensure that all school administrators, school assessment coordinators, technology coordinators, test administrators, and proctors receive adequate training prior to this administration, and that all personnel sign and return a 2018-2019 Test Administration and Security Agreement, located in Appendix D, stating that they have read and agree to abide by all test administration and test security policies and procedures.
 Additionally, any other person who assists a school assessment coordinator, technology coordinator, or test administrator must sign and return an agreement.

-Test administrators must sign the 2017-2018 Test Administrator Prohibited Activities Agreement, located in Appendix D.
+Test administrators must sign the 2018-2019 Test Administrator Prohibited Activities Agreement, located in Appendix D.